fortana-co/react-dropzone-uploader/docs/customization.md

 To overwrite it, you can remove the default class by passing an empty string inside the `classNames` prop.

->As with any React component, declaring your `styles` object inside your render method can hurt performance, because it will cause RDU components that use these styles to re-render even if their props haven't changed.
+>As with any React component, declaring your `styles` object inside your render method may hurt performance, because it will cause RDU components that use these styles to re-render even if their props haven't changed.

 ### Adding To Default Classes